Darshan2104/Event_Management-in-Django/README.md

 # Event_Management-in-Django

-This is a project in which,
+Developed in Django.

+**Features :**

 ```
+ i.)
+Organizer Section-

+    1.Organizer can organize an event and keep track of it.(CRUD)
+    2.Manage participant(total participant on specific event, Conform booking of participant for event, certify participant)

+ii.)
+Participant Section-

     1.Participant can register them-self for event
-2.Organizer can organize an event
-3.Organizer can keep track of particulaer event which was added by him.
-4.Participant can keep track of his booked events
+    2.Participant can keep track of his booked events
+    3.User Profile section
 ```

 **How to run?**
 1. Go to the folder which contains **manage.py**